bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 ---
-title: Install an Edge Runtime Group
+title: "Install an Edge Runtime Group"
 ---

 This page shows how to install a runtime group for your organization on SDX.